doyun421/SLAM/README.md

                 to improve the accuracy of the GPS data.
 This can provide positioning data that is accurate to within centimeters, making it ideal for a wide range of applications.

+        RTK corrections
+                Similar to most any GNSS receiver, a receiver capable of receiving RTK corrections takes GNSS location data from GPS (USA), GLONASS (Russia), Beidou (China), and Galileo (Europe) satellites.
+On top of these signals,

+                an RTK receiver takes in an RTCM correction stream to calculate your location with 1cm accuracy in real time.

+                RTCM is technically just a government-created protocol that is now used to signify the bytes of correction data related to GNSS timing anomalies.
+These bytes of data are what allow us to calculate down to millimeter-level accuracy.
+                If you want a deeper dive into learning about RTK

+        RTCM